sqlitecloud/sdk/JS/README.md

 #### `SQLiteCloud.subscriptionsStackState`

-You can monitor the pending requests sent on **main WebSocket** invoking the method `SQLiteCloud.subscriptionsStackState`.
+You can monitor which channels and tables you are actually listening to on **PUB/SUB WebSocket** invoking the method `SQLiteCloud.subscriptionsStackState`.

 ```js
 setInterval(function () {